UKy-GIS/uky-gis.github.io/courses/geo409/readme.md

 This course is developed to introduce intermediate and advanced topics in geographic information science and spatial analysis including theoretical and application areas.
 Building upon a range of GIS software systems this course covers geographic data collection, entry and editing, spatial analysis, interpolation, and map development and display.

+This course is one of the three required for GIS & Mapping minor.

 In Spring 2019, we will explore Kentucky's lidar dataset recently made available for the entire state.
 The lidar data model encodes 3D position as a point in a massive point cloud.
 A single point can have attributes that represent an object's type like ground, vegetation, and building top.
 In a GIS, we render point clouds as digital surface models where we can measure and analyze features in three dimensions.

 ![Kentucky from above](geo409_spring2019.jpg)